Cargo Fraud Prevention

 Quick Answer

 Fictitious pickup and double brokering are two distinct freight fraud patterns that are frequently confused.
 A fictitious pickup occurs when an imposter physically takes possession of freight at the shipper's dock using stolen or fabricated carrier credentials.
 Double brokering occurs when a legitimate-seeming broker accepts a load and then re-brokers it to an unsuspecting carrier — often disappearing with payment while the cargo vanishes downstream.
-Both patterns surged in 2025, contributing to the nearly $725 million in U.S. cargo theft losses reported by Verisk CargoNet, up 27 percent year over year.
+Both patterns surged in 2025, contributing to the nearly $725 million in U.S. cargo theft losses reported by Verisk CargoNet, up 60 percent year over year in dollar value, with confirmed incidents up 18 percent and the average value per theft rising to $273,990.
 The defense for each is different: fictitious pickup requires identity verification at the dock, while double brokering requires broker vetting, payment controls, and load tracking through the broker chain.

 TL;DR